Your rights as a tenant

 The sinking fund applies to the property and not to the owner.
 If you decide to sell your home any payments you have made will stay in the fund.

-We expect you to keep the garden in good condition by keeping it tidy and preventing it from becoming overgrown by cutting the grass, trimming hedges and shrubs, looking after fences and paths not put in by us, and anything in your garden like patios, decking or terraces.
+We expect you to keep the garden in good condition by keeping it tidy and preventing it from becoming overgrown by cutting the grass, trimming hedges and shrubs, looking after any fences not put up by us or that divide individual gardens.
+Looking after any paths not put in by us, and anything in your garden like patios, decking or terraces.

 You can do some gardening and planting but you need our agreement in writing to put up a shed or greenhouse, and to cut down any hedges or trees.